+Baseline

-7.1.1 Baseline.
-Prior work on user engagement found that a temporal feature, time gaps between reviews, is a powerful indicator to predict users' churning [68] and has often been used for training classifiers in recent works for user engagement in online communities [21, 76].
+Prior work on user engagement found that a temporal feature, time gaps between reviews, is a powerful indicator to predict users' churning [69] and has often been used for training classifiers in recent works for user engagement in online communities [21, 77].
 We build a benchmark using this temporal feature as a reference point and compare it with our proposed features to show the effectiveness of our proposed features on the classification task.

+Proposed Features

-7.1.2 Proposed Features.
-We propose features based on the observations that we have reported in the previous sections.
-Table 2 describes four sets of features in detail.
+We propose features based on the observations that we have reported in the previous chapters.
+Table 6.1 describes four sets of features in detail.
 For all features except for social features, we use the aggregated values in each window with a size of 10 posts.
 Hence, we have five values for each feature.
 To take into account the temporal dynamics of features, we include the index of the window with the maximum and minimum value.
 Then we use each set of features to build the models for churn prediction task as follows.

-- (\mathcal{F}1) Temporal feature: Average time gaps between reviews. - (\mathcal{F}2) Geographic feature: Average radius, average moving distance, P{prev} , and P{total} . - (\mathcal{F}3) Venue properties: Unique category, entropy, gini-index, and average number of accumulated reviews on a venue. - (\mathcal{F}4) Social feature: Number of friends and churn rates of friends. - (\mathcal{F}5) Linguistic feature: Average frequency of first, second, and third-person pronouns as well as average number of words.
+- (\mathcal{F}1) Temporal feature: Average time gaps between reviews. - (\mathcal{F}2) Geographic feature: Average radius, average moving distance, P{prev} , and P{total} . - (\mathcal{F}3) Venue properties: Unique category, entropy, gini-index, and average number of accumulated reviews on a venue. - (\mathfrak{F}4) Social feature: Number of friends and churn rates of friends. - (\mathcal{F}5) Linguistic feature: Average frequency of first, second, and third-person pronouns as well as average number of words.

-To further investigate the most prominent features based on our observations in Section 5 and Section 6 for learning models, we build models using the top-2 important features listed in Table 4.
-Also, we build models using the top-2 important features, one of the primary contributions in both Section 5 and Section 6.
+To further investigate the most prominent features based on our observations in Chapter 5 and Chapter 6 for learning models, we build models using the top-2 important features listed in Table 6.3.
+Also, we build models using the top-2 important features and two geographic features, one of the primary contributions in both Chapter 5 and Chapter 6.
 Finally, we construct the full model using all features and leave-one-out models from the full model.

-- (\mathcal{F}6) Top2: Average time gaps between reviews and average number of accumulated reviews on a venue. - (\mathcal{F}7) Top2+Geo2: Average time gaps between reviews, average number of accumulated reviews on a venue, average radius, and average moving distance. - (\mathcal{F}8) All: Combination of all features. - $(\mathcal{F}{9:15})$ Leave-one-out: Combination of all features without one feature set.
+- (\mathcal{F}6) Top2: Average time gaps between reviews and average number of accumulated reviews on a venue. - (\mathcal{F}7) Top2+Geo2: Average time gaps between reviews, average number of accumulated reviews on a venue, average radius, and average moving distance. - (\mathcal{F}8) All: Combination of all features. - $(\mathfrak{F}{9:15})$ Leave-one-out: Combination of all features without one feature set.